MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/frame-server-custom-media-source.md

 This ensures that applications listen for device add/removal via the PnP APIs get the proper notifications.
 And ensures that a source that is no longer available cannot be enumerated.

-For UMDF and KMDF drivers, see the [WdfDeviceSetDeviceState] (https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdfdevice/nf-wdfdevice-wdfdevicesetdevicestate) function.
+For UMDF and KMDF drivers, see the [WdfDeviceSetDeviceState] (https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdfdevice/nf-wdfdevice-wdfdevicesetdevicestate) function documentation.

-For WMD drivers, see [IoSetDeviceInterfaceState](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nf-wdm-iosetdeviceinterfacestate) function.
+For WMD drivers, see the [IoSetDeviceInterfaceState](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nf-wdm-iosetdeviceinterfacestate) function documentation.

 ## Custom Media Source DLL